-Using Stem Cells to Heal Elbow, Wrist, and Hand Pain
+Using Stem Cell Therapy for Elbow, Wrist, and Hand Pain

 Pain in the wrist, hand, and elbow is often caused by joint instability, where overstretched or torn ligaments fail to properly support the joints.
 This leads to subluxation of the joints and pulls on the highly innervated ligamentous attachments, causing significant pain.
 Conditions like tennis elbow, golfer’s elbow, and basal thumb pain are common examples, each affecting different areas but sharing a root cause: weakened connective tissues.
 The stretching of the ligamentous capsules that encase all of these joints can be due to acute injury or due to the wear and tear from the repetitive motions of daily life, especially with modern technology use and certain sports.